Secondary Water Meter Installation

 Construction Concerns: 801-473-7102

 Why is Riverton installing secondary water meters now?

-To learn more about the legislative mandate and the need to conserve water to prolong the life of the system, click on the button below.
+To learn more about the need to conserve water to prolong the life of the system and the 2019 legislative mandate, click the button below.

 Crews will begin work in your area this spring.
 You will receive notice a few days prior to installation.
 Detailed updates will be added to the website as installations approach.

 Is having a secondary water meter installed at my residence optional?

 No. Riverton will be installing a secondary water meter on every connection.

 Do I need to have a personal shut off valve for my irrigation system?

 Yes.
 A separate, personal shut off valve is an important part of your irrigation system.
 It is important for you to have the means to shut off water in your sprinkler system in case you have a break.
 It is also recommended that you have a filter on your system.
 Secondary water is not treated or filtered and can plug sprinkler heads with debris.

 No. Culinary (indoor) water is a separate system.